Blind man who fell onto Toronto subway tracks rescued by 3 bystanders | CBC News

 Kyle Busquine recalls hearing fear-filled cry for help before leaping into action

-The incident happened at Broadview Station just before 3 p.m. on Thursday, and nobody was hurt thanks to the trio's quick thinking.
-One horrified Toronto commuter snapped a picture of the moments after the rescue.
+The incident happened at Broadview Station, close to downtown, just before 3 p.m. on Thursday, and nobody was hurt thanks to the trio's quick thinking.
+One horrified commuter snapped a picture of the moments after the rescue.

-It was the right thing to do, the human thing to do, to help someone else in need.- Kyle Busquine
+There's no way I would've been able to do it by myself.- Kyle Busquine

-Busquine, a 24-year-old landscaper, was forced to make an unexpected stop at Broadview due to a train issue.
+Kyle Busquine, a 24-year-old landscaper, had made an unexpected stop at Broadview due to a train problem.
 That's when he heard a faint yell.

 "Help, help, help me," Busquine recalls hearing.